-Silvan Forest is a privately owned forest, made accessible for recreational use by its generous owners, Rick and Sarah Griffin.
-The MTB Trails Trust is developing a comprehensive trail network in the forest, which will effectively link up the end of Champion Road with the TDC's Kingsland Forest to the west, and the forest road network linking Marsden Valley to the east.
+Silvan Forest is a privately owned forest, made accessible for recreational use by its generous owners, Rick and Sarah Griffin and family.
+The MTB Trails Trust developed the first stage trail network in the forest between 2014 and 2018, with pine harvest taking place 2018/2019.

 SORRY NO DOGS ALLOWED